June 15, 2017

 April 17, 2014

-(Cross-posted with permission from Jayne Linney)
+(Cross-posted from Jayne Linney)

 We know from the official DWP report that between January & November 2011 10,600 disabled people either in receipt of or awaiting benefits died.